Krashberry/lo-poli-front/PITCH.md

 # Lo-Poli.ME (PITCH)

 ## Scope:
-- What are you planning to build?
+- What are you planning to build? \n
   Lo-Poli.ME will be a profile picture/icon/token maker where the user can create a low-poly token.
 - What do you reasonably think you can implement in the time period?
   I think I can reasonably get done what I have set out to do, without too much concern.
 This includes the user being able to crate a token that they can download, the user being able to perform full CRUD on their tokens, and the user being able to share their tokens.